Dan Hawkins (American football): Montreal Alouettes

 On February 19, 2013, Hawkins was named the new head coach of the Montreal Alouettes of the Canadian Football League.
 On June 27, 2013, Hawkins won his first game as Alouettes head coach, defeating the Winnipeg Blue Bombers in Winnipeg.
 On August 1, 2013, he was fired by the team after starting the season 2–3.
 He was replaced by the general manager Jim Popp.

 US national team and Europe

 Hawkins coached the 2015 United States national American football team at the 2015 IFAF World Championship to a gold medal.
 In 2015, Hawkins served as offensive coordinator for Carlstad Crusaders in the Swedish Superserien winning the national title and European Champions League.
 In 2016 Hawkins served as offensive coordinator for Vikings Vienna in the Austrian Football League.

 UC Davis

 On November 18, 2016, Hawkins accepted an offer to become head coach of the UC Davis Aggies.
 He had been slated to serve as offensive coordinator at Florida International under Butch Davis when he was offered the position with the Aggies.
+On November 28, 2023, he announced he was stepping down to "pursue other interests and also to spend more time with [his] family."